unChaz/sci-fi-5e/srd/classes/rogue.md

 ###### Use Magic Device

-By 13th level, you have learned enough about the workings of magic that you can improvise the use of items even when they are not intended for you.
-You ignore all class, race, and level requirements on the use of magic items.
+By 13th level, you have learned enough about the workings of tek that you can improvise the use of items even when they are not intended for you.
+You ignore all class, race, and level requirements on the use of alien artifacts.

 ###### Thief’s Reflexes